rakheshster/Graph.Licensing/README.md

 # Graph Licensing Toolkit
-Source code a module I created for managing Entra ID licensing via Graph.
+Source code of a module I created for managing Entra ID licensing via Graph.

 You can install the module [from PowerShell Gallery](https://www.powershellgallery.com/packages/Graph.Licensing/).

 Tested on macOS, Linux, and Windows with PowerShell 7.4.
 Should work on other OSes too with PowerShell 7.x and above.
+It currently has the following cmdlets:

+- `Get-MgAssignedLicenses` - view licenses (and plans) assigned to a user or group
+- `Update-MgAssignedLicensePlans` - update the plans of a specific license assigned to a user or group
+- `Add-MgAssignedLicense` - assign a license to a user or group
+- `Get-MgAvailableLicenses` - view all licenses available in the tenant

 ## Pre-requisite modules
 This modules depends upon the following.